The National Indian and Native American Employment

 a valued partnership with the U.S. Department of Labor, Division

-of Indian and Native American Programs.
+of Indian and Native American Programs and the U.S. Department of the Interior, Division of Workforce Devlopment.
 Our partnership principles

 and activities are: